70,000 acres of tropical forest are lost every day.

 Colombia’s Barbacoas wetlands and its nearby forests lie at the center of the highly fragmented Middle Magdalena Valley (MMV).
 These wetlands are one of the last remnants of the original MMV ecosystem and serve as a critical wintering habitat for migratory North American bird species such as the Prothonotary Warbler (LC), which migrates from breeding grounds in Canada and the United States to Central America and South America.

 The MMV itself is nestled between some of the country’s most threatened ecoregions – the Central and Eastern Andes, the Tumbes-Choco-Magdalena Biodiversity Hotspot and the Magdalena-Uraba forest.
 Although they are renowned for their high levels of endemism and species diversity, this region is a center for development in Colombia and extensive cattle farming has caused widespread deforestation and left many of these areas damaged.
-Header Photo: The Endangered Varied White-fronted Capuchin, by Santiago Rosado/Fundación Biodiversa.
+Header Photo: The Critically Endangered Blue-billed Curassow, by Wolfehr.

 COST PER ACRE